DHTMLX/gantt-docs/data/desktop/howtostart_php_laravel.md

 }
 ~~~

-And a Link model doesn't need any changes:
+And the Link model doesn't need any changes:

 {{snippet /app/Link.php }}
 ~~~php